Links to Other Pages

 Here is an interesting early engraving looking to the north from Bruntsfield towards Edinburgh Castle.
 The steeple of St Giles church can be seen on the right-hand side of the picture.
 There appears to be a glimpse of the Borough Loch in the foreground.
 The Borough Loch was drained long ago.

-The game being played appears to be hurling, though some have thought it to be golf.
-Thank you to John Burnett, author of books on early Scottish sport who gave me the following advice:
+However, John Burnett, author of books on early Scottish sport who gave me some advice:

 "It is 99% likely to be shinty.
 The game was certainly played by boys in Edinburgh in the first half of the 19th century, and I think the figures are supposed to be boys / apprentices / young men.